All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Alcohol also lowers inhibitions around food.
 You may find yourself reaching for snacks you would otherwise pass on.
 And because alcohol disrupts sleep quality, you may feel hungrier the next day due to changes in appetite-regulating hormones.

 None of this means you can never drink again.
-But it is worth being honest with yourself about how alcohol fits into your overall health goals.
+But it's worth being honest with yourself about how alcohol fits into your overall health goals.
 Many people on semaglutide find that their naturally reduced desire for alcohol, combined with an awareness of how it affects their progress, leads them to drink less without feeling deprived.

 Track your food, drinks, and progress with the to see how alcohol consumption affects your results over time.